Ullaakut/cameradar/README.md

 [See command-line options](#command-line-options).

-e.g.: `docker run -t ullaakut/cameradar -t 192.168.100.0/24 -l` will scan the ports 554, 5554 and 8554 of hosts on the 192.168.100.0/24 subnetwork and attack the discovered RTSP streams and will output debug logs.
+e.g.: `docker run -t ullaakut/cameradar -t 192.168.100.0/24` will scan the ports 554, 5554 and 8554 of hosts on the 192.168.100.0/24 subnetwork and attack the discovered RTSP streams and will output debug logs.

 * `YOUR_TARGET` can be a subnet (e.g.: `172.16.100.0/24`), an IP (e.g.: `172.16.100.10`), or a range of IPs (e.g.: `172.16.100.10-20`).
 * If you want to get the precise results of the nmap scan in the form of an XML file, you can add `-v /your/path:/tmp/cameradar_scan.xml` to the docker run command, before `ullaakut/cameradar`.